 Given that we have to address the “spoofing” issue (i.e., the case where an entity uses instantaneous transfer to fix their ACE, and the other entity simply leans on the ties a bit), could we fix this by somehow saying that the entity must either dispatch reserves or take no action?

+Not sure what the issue is in item 1.

+As far as item 2, requiring them to use only contingency reserves to respond to restore frequency would solve the problem, but then we should include a requirement that contingency reserves only be counted once by one BA to ensure that multiple BAs do not rely on the same reserve MVA.

 Measures